-To transfer ownership to the active node, right-click on the Systemwalker Operation Manager cluster service and specify the active node via Move this service or application to another node.
+To transfer ownership to the active node, right-click on the Systemwalker Operation Manager cluster service and select Move, and then Best Possible Node or Select Node as the transfer destination to specify the active node.

-This operation is not necessary if the active node is already designated as the owner.
+This operation is not necessary if the active node is already designated as the owner node.